infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ```
 src/app/
-├── components/ # these components are used in both posts and users feature modules
+components/ # these components are used in both posts and users feature pages
 │   ├── post-overview/ # renders basic info about a post (without full content)
 │   └── user-avatar/ # renders username and profile image
-├── services/ # these services are used in both posts and users feature modules
+services/ # these services are used in both posts and users feature pages
 │   ├── auth/ # session management, not important for this example
 │   ├── user/
 │   │   ├── user.service.ts # has methods for data fetching